 Suspend-to-RAM (STR) is an energy-saving feature.
 In Suspend-to-RAM state, all devices on the computer are turned off, except for the system RAM.
 Thus, the PC consumes less than 5 Watts of power.
-[Auto] allows the BIOS to detect if your power supply can supply at least 720mA on the +5VSB lead to support the STR function.
-If the power supply meets the requirement, the STR function will be enabled; if not, this function will be disabled.
+Select [Enabled] if your power supply can supply at least 720mA on the +5VSB lead to support the STR function.
 If the expansion cards you use on the motherboard do not support the STR function, you must leave this field on the default setting [Disabled].
-NOTE: This field is only effective for Windows 98.
-Configuration options: [Auto] [Disabled]
+Configuration options: [Enabled] [Disabled]